Skip to main content

 person in black long sleeve shirt holding white paper - Photo by Sebastian Cyrman on Unsplash

-Marriage Allowance lets a lower-earning partner transfer exactly 10% of their personal allowance (£1,260 in 2025-26) to their spouse or civil partner.
-The receiving partner's tax code reflects this uplift.
+Marriage Allowance lets a lower-earning partner transfer exactly 10% of their personal allowance (£1,260 in 2026-27) to their spouse or civil partner.
+The receiving partner's tax code reflects that uplift with an M suffix.
+Yours reflects the reduction with an N.

 £1,260

-Extra allowance transferred to the N code holder in 2025-26
+Allowance the N code holder hands over in 2026-27

 £252

-Maximum annual tax saving for the N code recipient
+Maximum annual tax saving, collected on the partner's M code

 4 years